 It’s better to take more than one test to increase your chances of success but you must consider the prep time.
-Here’s some tips to help you decide.
+Here are some tips to help you decide.

 All teens are different.
 I have a son and daughter and they are like chalk and cheese when it comes to school.
 To suggest to both to take both tests I know I would get very different answers.
 To take both tests is of course allowed but we must consider the practicality of this.
 Here’s what I suggest.

 Which Test are you more likely to do well in